approov/quickstart-android-kotlin-retrofit/README.md

 * [SECRETS PROTECTION](https://github.com/approov/quickstart-android-kotlin-retrofit/blob/master/SECRETS-PROTECTION.md): This allows app secrets, including API keys for 3rd party services, to be protected so that they no longer need to be included in the released app code.
 These secrets are only made available to valid apps at runtime.

 Note that it is possible to use both approaches side-by-side in the same app.

-* [MESSAGE SIGNING](https://github.com/approov/quickstart-android-kotlin-retrofit/blob/master/MESSAGE-SIGNING.md): You should use this if you would like to ensure strict message integrity between the client app and the backend API where this additional level of integrity assurance is required.

 See [REFERENCE](https://github.com/approov/quickstart-android-kotlin-retrofit/blob/master/REFERENCE.md) for a complete list of all of the `ApproovService` methods.